Rules for importing, exporting and moving fresh fruit and vegetables to, from and around the UK.

 - contact SASA Horticulture and Marketing Unit at email@example.com (Scotland)

-You do not need a CoC for your produce to clear customs in GB if you export fruit and vegetables subject to GMS to the EU.
+You do not need a CoC for your produce to clear customs in Great Britain if you export fruit and vegetables subject to GMS to the EU.

 Some EU countries may require a CoC on entry for certain produce subject to GMS.